Submission Guidelines for Women in Higher Education

 - More than 98% are women.

-- Especially interested in: advice from successful women on campus, communication techniques, leadership, career strategies, ethical values, using intuition, research on gender differences, mentors & role models, problems of women chairs, ending sexual harassment.
+Subscribers are especially interested in: advice from successful women on campus, communication techniques, leadership, career strategies, ethical values, using intuition, research on gender differences, mentors and role models, problems facing women chairs, and ending sexual harassment.

-- In Her Own Words: 1100–2200 words — research results, personal essays, and subjective insights on relevant topics
+- In Her Own Words: 1100–2000 words — research results, personal essays and subjective insights on relevant topics

 - Moveable type: 800-1100 words — synopsis of a useful book